 4. Know your numbers

 It is important to know your turnover, costs, profits, so on so forth, completely inside out.
-I had to memorise figures down to the very cent of over 20 products.
+I had to memorize figures down to the very cent of over 20 products.
 The reasoning behind this is that in the heat of the moment, you can melt under pressure and actually forget everything.
 You must be completely confident that the stress of being put on the spot will not effect you, even if this means being able to recite the numbers in your sleep.

-5. Be realistic and honest
+5. Be honest and realistic

 The dragons are not gullible.
 If you are thinking of valuing your business at $1 million in the next year even though you’ve only made two sales then you’re simply going to be laughed out of the room.
 Ensure you have realistically calculated your company’s worth and be able to back it up with facts and figures.
 The dragons appreciate honesty and understand the challenges that entrepreneurship has.